 Emergency Waiver Program

-The Washington State Board of Education (SBE) approved emergency rules Wednesday, April 8 that allow flexibility and local-approval following extensive school building closures due to the COVID-19 outbreak.
+The Washington State Board of Education (SBE) approved emergency rules Thursday, March 11 that allow flexibility and local-approval following extensive education disruptions due to the COVID-19 outbreak.
 The following are frequently asked questions about the new rules and waiver program.
 SBE has received many good questions about emergency rulemaking.
-Download the full FAQ document.
+View FAQs on the Emergency Waiver Program.

-The application for emergency waiver authority can be completed by Local Education Agencies in Form Package 956 iGrants.
+The application for emergency waiver authority can be completed by School Districts, or other applicable Local Education Agencies as defined in Chapter 180-111 WAC, in Form Package 956 iGrants.
 The district data security manager can assign an appropriate staff member the user role for Form Package 956 in iGrants.

-The purpose of the emergency waiver program is to grant Local Education Agencies flexibility so that students in the graduating Class of 2020 or earlier who were on track to graduate before the declaration of emergency of February 29, 2020, the proclamation of statewide school closures on March 13, 2020, and any subsequent amendments to these proclamations, are not negatively impacted by measures taken by the Local Education Agency in response to the novel coronavirus (COVID-19).
-This waiver authority expires July 31, 2020.
-The authority for this waiver is sections 10 through 12, chapter 7, Laws of 2020 (EHB 2965) which authorizes the State Board of Education to administer an emergency waiver program.
+The purpose of the emergency waiver program is to grant Local Education Agencies flexibility so that students in the graduating Class of 2020, Class of 2021, and other applicable graduating classes under Chapter 180-111 WAC (see note below) are not negatively impacted by unforeseen disruptions resulting from the novel coronavirus (COVID-19).
+The authority for this waiver is Laws of 2021 (EHB 1121) which authorizes the State Board of Education to administer an emergency waiver program.

 In order to be granted the waiver authority, the Local Education Agency must certify compliance with each of the following requirements.
 The Local Education Agency:

-- will grant waivers on an individual student basis to eligible students in accordance with section WAC 180-111-040
+- The local education agency will grant waivers on an individual student basis to eligible students in accordance with section WAC 180-111-020.

-- will demonstrate a good faith effort, as defined in WAC 180-111-020, to help the individual student address credit deficiencies and meet core course requirements prior to granting a waiver.
+- The local education agency will demonstrate a good faith effort, as defined in WAC 180-111-020, to help the individual student address credit deficiencies and meet core course and graduation pathway requirements prior to granting a waiver.